Town Council's Role

 - Owns, manages and administrates burials at the burial ground situated at top of Cale Park Recreation Ground (formerly Rickhayes Recreation Ground), and the maintenance of the closed churchyard at St Peter & St Paul's Church.

-- Cemetery Fees and Cemetery Regulations
+- Cemetery Fees

 - The David Sharp Centre located at the far end of Cale Park is owned by Wincanton Town Council and leased as a Cafe.